Shoulda Been a Gryffindor

 Marietta looked at her quizzically.
 "Then why do you bother arguing with him?"

 Cho cupped her cheek.
 "Well, I'll admit that sometimes he does get to me, but I'm letting off steam more than anything else."
-She started to pull her hair back into a ponytail, but stopped.
+She started to pull her hair back into a ponytail but stopped as she realized something.
 "Aw, nooo… I forgot to finish my Transfiguration essay… I'm gonna go to the library.
 I'll see you in the Common Room after break, okay?"
 The witch quickly gathered her stuff and slung her rucksack onto her back.

 The raven-haired girl smirked.
 "Nice one, Finnigan, but I need this more than you do."
 Automatically, the book was released to a surprised Cho.
 "Er… Thank you, I guess."
 Then she looked through the space and paled when she saw beady little eyes.
 She turned away.
 "Ugh.
 Go away, Michael."